WebAssembly/spec/spectec/test-prose/TEST.md

   a.
 Pop the value admin_u0 from the stack.
   b.
 Pop all values admin_u1* from the stack.
   c.
 Exit current context.
   d.
-If admin_u0 is of the case REF.NULL, then:
-    1) Trap.
-  e.
 If admin_u0 is of the case REF.FUNC_ADDR, then:
     1) Let (REF.FUNC_ADDR a) be admin_u0.
     2) If (a < |$funcinst()|), then:
       a) Assert: Due to validation, $expanddt($funcinst()[a].TYPE) is of the case FUNC.